 Mitochondrial DNA sequencing

 Three regions of mtDNA tcan be analyzed – HVR1, HVR2 and the coding region.
-Profiles were generated for the HVR1 and HVR2 from each reference sample and each putative Louis-Charles sample.
+HVR1 and HVR2 contain the most ancestral information because these two regions have the most mutations.
+So, DNA profiles were generated for the HVR1 and HVR2 from each reference sample and each putative Louis-Charles sample.

 The hair samples belonging to Marie Antoinette and two of her sisters (Johanna-Gabriela and Maria-Josepha) resulted in poor quality mtDNA, due to the age of these samples.

-- DNA analyses support that the young boy who died in the Temple of Paris was Louis-Charles
+- The young boy who died in the Temple of Paris was Louis-Charles

-- They prove that all other claimants, including the famous Wilhelm Naundorff, are just imposters
+- All other claimants, including the famous Wilhelm Naundorff, are just imposters

 The DNA tests conducted in this study defined the mtDNA profile of Louis-Charles, Empress Maria-Theresa and Queen Marie Antoinette.
 Other notable historical figures in this maternal lineage include two Holy Roman Emperor (Joseph II and Leopold II), Maria Carolina (Queen of Naples and Sicily) and Francis I (King of the Two Sicilies).

 If you have taken the DNA Maternal Ancestry Test, you can compare your mtDNA against members of this notable family to see if you may have descended from the same maternal lineage.